FronTek/frontek-react/README.md

 # FronTek React

-**frontek-react** is a minimal framework for react development with babel and webpack to head start to developming react
+**frontek-react** is a minimal framework for react development with babel and webpack to head start developing react

 ## Quick Start